htmcharles/Mqtt-LightControl/README.md

 If the Python script fails to connect:

 1. **Check Dependencies**:
-   - Ensure paho-mqtt is installed: `pip install paho-mqtt`
+   - Ensure all dependencies are installed: `pip install paho-mqtt pillow`
+   - Verify tkinter is installed by running `python -m tkinter` in your terminal

 2. **TLS/SSL Issues**:
    - Make sure your Python environment supports TLS connections

+3. **GUI Issues**:
+   - If the GUI doesn't display properly, try using the "Reconnect" button
+   - Check the terminal for any error messages

 ## Customization